CodingNomads/stayathome-mentorship/README.md

 - ✅ You know some coding
 - ✅ You can spare 1 hour of your time per week

 [Apply here](https://codingnomads.github.io/stayathome-mentorship/index.html) to become a temporary pro-bono mentor and get paired with a learner who lost their job due to this pandemic.
 You can help them take their first steps towards a career in tech.
 We provide all the resources for free 💰❌, because this situation sucks and we want to try to help.
+[More info](https://github.com/CodingNomads/stayathome-mentorship/blob/master/README.md)

 ---